There’s No Place Like Dome!

 I found a unique pipe organ at a Catholic Church in Bloomer, Wisconsin, which I dismantled, moved, stored and slowly rebuilt in the dome.
 Much of it was playing before we decided that it collected too much dust and took too much space.
 We sold it to an Episcopal Church across the state.

 In August, 1995, I was appointed National Coordinator (Exec.
 Dir.) of Alternatives for Simple Living and moved the organization from Atlanta, GA, into the basement of the dome.
 A few years later we moved the organization to a store-front.
+[Click Simple Living in the menu at the top of this page for more information about Alternatives’ successor, Simple Living Wolks!]

 In late summer, 2002, we were notified that our neighborhood was being bought to build a new shopping center.
 We found a bungelow in a working class neighborhood on the opposite side of town, near Rita’s school.
 We began the search to find a new site for the dome.
 Peter moved into the dome and it became party-central.